 10 Ways To Improve Your English Language Skills

-When we learn our native languages, first we listen, then we speak, then we read and finally we write.
+When we learn our native language, first we listen, then we speak, then we read and finally we write.
 Listening, speaking, reading and writing are the four language skills we need to develop for complete communication.

 Listening and reading are receptive: input, i.e. the exposure you have to authentic language in use.
 Speaking and writing are productive: output, i.e. the action of producing language as part of the process of second language learning.